lake-wg/edhoc/draft-ietf-lake-edhoc.md

 {: #fig-sigma title="MAC-then-Sign variant of the SIGMA-I protocol used by EDHOC."}
 {: artwork-align="center"}

-The parties exchanging messages in an EDHOC session are called Initiator (I) and Responder (R), with the Initiator intitating the protocol.
+The parties exchanging messages in an EDHOC session are called Initiator (I) and Responder (R), where the Initiator sends message_1 (see {{overview}}).
 They exchange ephemeral public keys, compute a shared secret session key PRK_out, and derive symmetric application keys used to protect application data.

 * G_X and G_Y are the ECDH ephemeral public keys of I and R, respectively.